Flaxseed Gel Benefits for Hair – What It Is, How to Use, and Why Curlies Love It

 Flaxseed Gel Ingredients & Recipes

 The real beauty of flaxseed gel lies in its ease of customization.
 Some add aloe vera to the gel for extra moisture.
-Others mix in coconut oil or a few drops of essential oils for softness and fragrance.
+Others apply coconut oil at night or mix in a few drops of essential oils for softness and fragrance.

 How to Apply & Care